component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 ## 3.6.
 Managing whitespace of primitives

 Usually we need some whitespace around a component.
 Most of time, we get defaults by the user agent (the browser).
 For example, `0.5em` above and below a heading and paragraph.
-This is a good default if you're crating a document for reading but can make usage of primitives in different places of your app a nightmare since you'd need to override defaults every single time.
+This is a good default if you’re crating a document for reading but can make usage of primitives in different places of your app a nightmare since you’d need to override defaults every single time.
 Moreover those defaults are based on the current font size value that comes from CSS cascade.

 In order to make primitives reusable, we should remove margins from the component by default and then add it where needed.